LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 …
 ```

-The same is applicable for retrieving the sub-results parallely.
+The same is applicable for retrieving the sub-results parallelly.
 This example
-demonstrates that multiple workers do some work (in this case, wait actively)
-at the same time:
+demonstrates that multiple workers can do some work at the same time:

 ```julia
 julia> @time fetch.([get_from(i, :(begin sleep(1); myid(); end))